wp-plugins/onesportevent/readme.txt

 http://www.onesportevent.com/event-calendar-download/

 == Changelog ==
+= Version 2.8 =
+Complete overall of the styling and layout system.
+Now has automatic flexible layout so it fits in most themese and I've included some extra options instant styling of key elements (you can still define your own look and feel completly by using css)

 = Version 2.7 =
 Added new date filter, fixed bug where ampersands in event description not displayed correctly, added new Aquathlon event type, added year to date display